 - Audience awareness drives conversion.
 The urban online dating crowd responds well to snarkiness; rural daters don’t like it.
 Search engines don’t care about your attitude, but your readers do.
 You have to know your audience well enough to be able to judge the best tone and mood for your website’s content.
 Quality web copywriting improves search engine rankings, brings traffic — and increases conversions.

-We shouldn’t be surprised that general principles of web content apply to online dating services as well.
+We shouldn’t be surprised that general principles of web content apply to online dating services as well as professional and business websites.
 Whatever your business, your online presence runs on your content.